 Students will develop a wide range of transferable and ‘work-ready’ skills, such as

 - even career aspirations.

 - cultural (widening learners’ experience of film) and

 - creative (learners make films themselves)

-Our approach, through the IACE course, is to base the teaching process in practical rather than theoretical knowledge.
+Our approach, through the let’s be creative in class with photo & video course, is to base the teaching process in practical rather than theoretical knowledge.
 The course methodology includes workshops, case studies, role-playing, out-of-class activities and lectures, when necessary.

-The courses will be held in PNEVMA Productions’ premises and all around the city of Thessaloniki.
-On October the course will be held in Areadne Lifelong Centre and all around the city of Kalamata.
+The courses will be held in Areadne Lifelong Centre and all around the city of Kalamata.

 Every participant will be asked with their enrolment to fill a questionnaire which will facilitate the needs’ analysis and customization of the course.

 Attendants will get instructions and a booklet with material to be ready for the course.

 - “langue & language” of the art of cinema (what is the frame, rhythm, lights, sound, costumes, script, storyboard etc.)